Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 “See you on the other side, gentlemen,” the officer said, and stepped away as *‘Hamlet’* helped Dog lie down in the unzipped bag.

 Dog lay his head back and tried to relax as he was zipped up.
 He wasn’t claustrophobic, but the damn thing felt way too much like a body bag.
-He gritted his teeth as the zipper closed over his face and braced himself---
+He gritted his teeth as the zipper closed over his face and braced himself-

 ___

 **Date Point: 16y2m AV**